-Any links or specific information (names, special codes, etc.) should be emailed to the Sport Club Coordinator directly.
+Any links or specific information (names, special codes, etc.) should be emailed to the Assistant Director for Sport Clubs and Risk Management directly.

 Post Travel Report

 After returning to UCF, all travel paperwork is due by the second business day following the event.
 Following an event, each club must submit online a Post Travel Report and results from the event.